 With this intelligence in place, we can find out early what traffic is trying to break in a network, and find out where it has happened already.
 Yet finding out what's going on is not sufficient -- a counter-action must happen.
 This must be an automated process since modern attacks are automated, orchestrated on a large scale, and often started in off-hours.
 Manual intervention simply cannot keep pace with this attack sophistication.

 Real-time automated response is what really helps to regain security balance and what SDN vehicles lend themselves for.
-The SDN technology, openflow dominantly, allows to adjust network access policies in real-time.
+The SDN technology, BGP flowspec or openflow to name some, allows to adjust network access policies in real-time.
 With the intelligence gained during the analytics process, one can spot offending traffic sources and block them early.
 One can also close the network by default and only open small pinholes for hosts after additional validation, for example using Multi-factor Authentication.

 In conclusion, we have observed that the original Internet design based on end-2-end principal and transparency has changed over decades.
 Security technology, initially absent in the early Internet, has been a major driving force in this process.
 In eighties and nineties packet filtering firewalls and NATs have split the end-to-end Internet in networks with interconnection limited on purpose.
 Later, Deep Packet Inspection began to dig even deeper in the packets.
 In the past years, DPI appliances as combined intelligence and enforcement devices began to loose in importance due to advances in end-2-end security.
-What is emerging instead is collaborative collection of logs from all places in the network to re-gain the intelligence, and openflow to use the intelligence to dynamically counter security attacks.
+What is emerging instead is collaborative collection of logs from all places in the network to re-gain the intelligence, correlated with information about packet flows, analyzed and used to dynamically counter security attacks.

 Trends in the Internet architecture evolution have been spotted by academics and various articles have been published on the subject of security being driving force.
 Many observation that middleboxes are to stay in some form and what implications they have to the Internet architecture were published in 2000-2005 timeframe.